Photo by Diego Delso

 Price: €500–3,000/night | Location: Lungarno Acciaiuoli 4, Oltrarno

-The extraordinary Incontri restaurant (the finest contemporary Florentine cuisine in a hotel setting — the most comprehensive Tuscan wine and food pairing in the city), the extraordinary Arno terrace (the most celebrated hotel terrace in Florence — the extraordinary Ponte Vecchio view from the extraordinary Lungarno terrace), and the extraordinary 36 suites (the most individually designed suites in Florence — the extraordinary personal service, the extraordinary library, and the extraordinary Ferragamo aesthetic throughout).
+The Incontri restaurant serves the best contemporary Florentine cuisine in a hotel setting, with the city’s most comprehensive Tuscan wine and food pairing; the Arno terrace, with its Ponte Vecchio view, is the most celebrated hotel terrace in Florence; and the 36 suites are the most individually designed in the city, with highly personal service, a library, and the Ferragamo aesthetic throughout.

 Historic Center — Piazza Repubblica